-So many organisations take customer feedback but never followup to close the loop.
-No matter which customer experience measure is put in place, unless an organisation sets the right channels and processes to close the feedback loop with their customers, all of that data is going to be of no help.
+So many organisations take customer feedback but never follow up to close the loop.
+No matter which customer experience measure is put in place unless an organisation sets the right channels and processes to close the feedback loop with their customers, all of that data is going to be of no help.
 Closing the loop means not just sending an automated response saying ‘We’ve received your request and are working on it…’, but reaching back to the customers to understand the real issue and, ultimately, resolving those issues.

-So many organisations wish to be more customer centric but forget that they can only make their customers happier if their employees have the power to act on the customers’ behalf.
+So many organisations wish to be more customer-centric but forget that they can only make their customers happier if their employees have the power to act on the customers’ behalf.
 Customer centricity should become a company culture so that everyone in the organisation has the power to speak for the customers.
-Employees are the only ones who can make a customers happier or more disappointed, CXO’s cannot be involved in every customer transaction.
+Employees are the only ones who can make customers happier or more disappointed, CXO’s cannot be involved in every customer transaction.

 When top management not just talks but also acts to show that customer experience is important every day, each day, it is only then that everyone starts taking it seriously.
 One of the biggest mistakes leaders make when starting to use a customer experience metric is to assume that their job is done once the plans have been developed and cascaded.
-To sustain the momentum in long term, constant and visible leadership energy for customer centricity is required.
+To sustain the momentum in long-term, constant and visible leadership energy for customer centricity is required.
 The leader must be seen and heard, expressing a genuine sense of urgency, commitment, and passion.
 Without these, it’s difficult for organisations to embrace the call to action.

-In conclusion, organisations can achieve similar results by using any of the customer experience/loyalty/satisfaction metric as long as they focus on taking action on customer feedback and not just reporting the delta in their score every month.
+In conclusion, organisations can achieve similar results by using any of the customer experience/loyalty/satisfaction metrics as long as they focus on taking action on customer feedback and not just reporting the delta in their score every month.
 Any metric is just a measure of how well have you been doing these things.